CLIENT INFORMATION SYSTEM (PREVIOUSLY SINGLE REGISTRATION)

 - Complete the applicable tax registration form:

-- You will be registered and your profile created in real-time, provided there are no problems.
+You will be registered and your profile created in real-time, provided there is no unverified information.

-- You’ll receive an email notification to confirm your tax type registration.
+Once registered you’ll receive an email or posted notification to confirm your tax type registration.

 Where can I register or change details?

-Depending on what you want to do, the following ways will be available:
+Depending on what you want to do, the following options will be available:

 A few things to note: